One of the primary reasons marketers run Facebook ads is for conversions. They are trying to sell a product or build an email list.

 5. Post Type

-If you run a campaign with the objective of a conversion, I will almost always recommend that your ad be a link share.
+If you run a campaign with the The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. of a conversion, I will almost always recommend that your ad be a link share.
 Any click on the thumbnail or description will lead to your landing page, which is where you want them.

 Of course, some marketers will swear by the photo share post type with a link in the description.
 While some often follow the wrong metrics when boasting success (focusing on engagement), this isn’t always the case.
 Particularly for very visual products (like fashion), photo shares should be tested.

 And you also should consider the video share.
 Particularly given the availability of the call-to-action button, videos can also be very successful.

 6. Landing Page

 You’ve done everything perfectly so far.
 Great product, great ad.
 But if your landing page sucks, forget about it!

 Your landing page could be the problem for any number of reasons…